Get Cheap Car Insurance Quotes

 Rethink how much insurance you really need

 We're not suggesting you skimp on insurance coverage to save some money in the immediate future.
 However, you could wind up adding optional insurance coverage to your policy that might not be worth the investment.
-For example, collision and comprehensive coverage on an older car: you could use the money you would pay for these extras and invest it into buying a new car out of pocket.
+For example, collision and comprehensive coverage on an older car: you could use the money you would pay for these extras to buy a new car out of pocket.

 Third-party liability insurance is one area where many Canadians are chronically underinsured.
 The mandatory minimum limit in most provinces is around $200,000, whereas insurance experts recommend increasing it to at least $1 million.
-After all, the cost of legal expenses, decisions, and medical care have increased since the minimum limit was set.
+The cost of legal expenses and medical care have increased since the minimum limit was set.

 Apply for as many discounts as possible